AlvarezLI/Portfolio_alvarezEN/README.md

 # Portfolio Alvarez Luis Ignacio

+Welcome to my data science portfolio!
+In this collection, you'll find various projects demonstrating my skills in data analysis, machine learning, and data visualization.
+The portfolio includes projects in both **English** and **Spanish** to reflect my bilingual capabilities.

+---

 ## Project 1: [Mushroom Edibility Model](https://github.com/AlvarezLI/ProjectDS-Mushrooms)
 This project is part of my final exam for a data science course, where I classified different mushrooms based on their edibility.